-As you being to take on a more active role in IEP meetings, consider interviewing teachers, counselors, or family members to get a better understanding of your strengths and areas of concern.
+National Collaborative on Workforce and Disability for Youth.
+(2005).
+The 411 on Disability Disclosure Workbook.
+Washington, DC: Institute for Educational Leadership.
+As you begin to take on a more active role in IEP Team meetings, consider interviewing teachers, counselors, or family members to get a better understanding of your strengths and areas of concern.
 Record responses below:

-What assessments have I completed and what do the results tell you about what I am good at and what areas I need help?
-What accommodations or modifications do I receive and how do they help me be successful?
+What assessments have I completed, and what do the results tell you about what I am good at and the areas where I need help?
+What accommodations or modifications do I receive, and how do they help me be successful?
 What do I do well in the classroom?
 At home?
 What are challenges I have in the classroom?
 At home?
 What do I need to do to become ready for college, training program, or the workplace?
 What concerns do you have?
 What can we do to work on those concerns?